Netflix (NASDAQ:NFLX) Shares Up 1.5% – Still a Buy?

-Several research analysts have recently weighed in on the stock.
-Canaccord Genuity Group restated a “buy” rating and set a $1,525.00 price objective on shares of Netflix in a research note on Wednesday, October 22nd.
-KGI Securities upgraded Netflix from a “neutral” rating to an “outperform” rating and set a $1,350.00 price target for the company in a report on Monday, November 3rd.
-Itau BBA Securities started coverage on Netflix in a research note on Tuesday, October 7th.
-They issued an “outperform” rating and a $1,514.00 price objective on the stock.
-JPMorgan Chase & Co. cut their price objective on Netflix from $1,300.00 to $1,275.00 and set a “neutral” rating for the company in a research report on Wednesday, October 22nd.
-Finally, BMO Capital Markets reissued an “outperform” rating and set a $1,425.00 target price (up from $1,200.00) on shares of Netflix in a report on Tuesday, July 15th.
-Two investment analysts have rated the stock with a Strong Buy rating, twenty-nine have assigned a Buy rating, eleven have issued a Hold rating and two have assigned a Sell rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $1,340.22.
+Several equities analysts have recently issued reports on NFLX shares.
+UBS Group set a $1,500.00 price objective on Netflix in a report on Wednesday, October 22nd.
+KGI Securities raised Netflix from a “neutral” rating to an “outperform” rating and set a $1,350.00 price target for the company in a report on Monday, November 3rd.
+Wedbush dropped their price objective on shares of Netflix from $1,500.00 to $1,400.00 and set an “outperform” rating on the stock in a research note on Wednesday, October 22nd.
+Rosenblatt Securities lifted their target price on shares of Netflix from $1,515.00 to $1,530.00 and gave the company a “buy” rating in a report on Wednesday, October 22nd.
+Finally, Robert W. Baird increased their price target on shares of Netflix from $1,300.00 to $1,500.00 and gave the stock an “outperform” rating in a report on Monday, July 21st.
+Two investment analysts have rated the stock with a Strong Buy rating, twenty-nine have given a Buy rating, eleven have assigned a Hold rating and two have assigned a Sell rating to the stock.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $1,340.22.

-Netflix shares are going to split before the market opens on Monday, November 17th.
+Netflix shares are going to split on Monday, November 17th.
 The 10-1 split was announced on Thursday, October 30th.
-The newly created shares will be issued to shareholders after the closing bell on Friday, November 14th.
+The newly issued shares will be payable to shareholders after the closing bell on Friday, November 14th.

 Insider Buying and Selling

-In other Netflix news, insider Cletus R. Willems sold 238 shares of Netflix stock in a transaction dated Thursday, November 6th.
-The shares were sold at an average price of $1,100.33, for a total value of $261,878.54.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, insider David A. Hyman sold 31,462 shares of the stock in a transaction that occurred on Tuesday, November 4th.
-The stock was sold at an average price of $1,099.84, for a total transaction of $34,603,166.08.
-Following the transaction, the insider owned 31,610 shares in the company, valued at approximately $34,765,942.40.
-The trade was a 49.88% decrease in their position.
-The disclosure for this sale is available in the SEC filing.
-Insiders have sold a total of 152,996 shares of company stock valued at $175,427,521 in the last 90 days.
-1.37% of the stock is currently owned by corporate insiders.
+In related news, insider Cletus R. Willems sold 238 shares of the business’s stock in a transaction that occurred on Thursday, November 6th.
+The stock was sold at an average price of $1,100.33, for a total transaction of $261,878.54.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Gregory K. Peters sold 2,027 shares of the stock in a transaction on Tuesday, November 4th.
+The shares were sold at an average price of $1,095.68, for a total value of $2,220,943.36.
+Following the completion of the transaction, the chief executive officer directly owned 12,781 shares of the company’s stock, valued at approximately $14,003,886.08.
+This represents a 13.69% decrease in their ownership of the stock.
+Additional details regarding this sale are available in the official SEC disclosure.
+Insiders sold a total of 152,996 shares of company stock worth $175,427,521 in the last quarter.
+1.37% of the stock is owned by insiders.

 Institutional Investors Weigh In On Netflix